Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Blueprint - Manifesto for Worksite Earth 2.0/Chapter 25 - The Lionsberg Work Breakdown Structure - From Strategy to Execution.md

 #### Introduction

 In an epoch marked by unprecedented challenges and complexities, the Lionsberg Work Breakdown Structure (WBS) stands as a pioneering blueprint for systemic transformation.
 Engineered to harmonize the spiritual and the practical, the eternal and the immediate, this WBS serves as an indispensable tool for implementing expansive change.
-Rooted in [[The Twelve Pillars of Lionsberg]], it lays out a detailed, operational roadmap that is simultaneously profound in its aspirations and pragmatic in its applications.
+Rooted in [[The 12 Pillars of Lionsberg]], it lays out a detailed, operational roadmap that is simultaneously profound in its aspirations and pragmatic in its applications.
 This chapter aims to present this WBS as an adaptive guide that can navigate the labyrinthine corridors of geopolitics, social dynamics, and human psychology while remaining aligned with divine principles.

 ---